agteigarnet/Arduino-with-Nokia-5110-LCD-and-RTC-clock-with-DS1307/README.md

 Simple Arduino sketch to make  a digital clock using Nokia 5110 LCD and DS1307 RTC

 Inspired by Educ8s.com tutorial, that use a DS1302 RTC module.
-See his Educ8s.com's on Youtube: https://youtu.be/pN59R0eoXUQ
+See his video on Youtube: https://youtu.be/pN59R0eoXUQ

 This modified version works with DS1307 RTC.